20+ Incredible Israel Travel Tips packed full of essential info & practical advice to help you get the most out of your visit to the Holy Land.

 - Golan Heights, Banias Nature Reserve & Sea of Galilee (from Nazareth) – perfect for a day tour visit the Golan Heights overlooking the Syrian Border followed by a hike to a waterfall and finish the day with a swim in the Sea of Galilee.

-- Masada & Ein Gedi National Park – another great day trip – which can be taken from Jerusalem or Tel Aviv – and even better if you hike up to watch sunrise over the dead Sea and the border with Jordan.
+- Masada & Ein Gedi National Park – another great day trip – which can be taken from Jerusalem or Tel Aviv – and even better if you hike up to watch sunrise over the Dead Sea, Negev Desert and the border with Jordan.

 - West Bank, Bethlehem & the Palestinian Territories – on this day trip you’ll learn about conflict in the region by visiting the Israeli controlled West Bank, home to thousands of displaced Palestinian Arabs.